luminovang/documentation/routing/examples.md

 Middleware are designed to intercept requests before they reach your controllers, allowing you to perform security checks or other pre-processing tasks.
 If middleware authentication fails, error will be triggered and controllers will not be called.

-To set up global middleware security for websites and API requests in your application route handler file, create middleware that returns an integer value of `STATUS_SUCCESS` to indicate success or `STATUS_ERROR` to indicate failure.
+To set up global middleware security for websites and APIs request in your application route handler file, create middleware that returns an integer value of `STATUS_SUCCESS` to indicate success or `STATUS_ERROR` to indicate failure.

 Here is an example of how you can implement your middleware: